-Tactical Combat Casualty Care (TCCC) is the standard of care in prehospital Battlefield Medicine.
+TCCC is the standard of care in prehospital battlefield medicine.

-SLIDE 5 - ONLINE RESOURCES
+SLIDE 6 - ONLINE RESOURCES

-The Deployed Medicine site (DeployedMedicine.com) and phone app from the Defense Health Agency (DHA) leverage technology to provide access to on-demand multimedia content that supports continuous lifelong learning and access to real-time updates in TCCC training and education.
+The Deployed Medicine site (DeployedMedicine.com) and phone app from the Defense Health Agency (DHA) leverage technology to provide access to on-demand multimedia content.
+This content supports continuous lifelong learning and access to real-time updates in TCCC training and education.